MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Topography - Full and Partial Cells
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the ocean, the domain bathymetry is read from a file that contains a 2D(:math:`x,y`)
+For the ocean, the topography is read from a file that contains a 2D(:math:`x,y`)
-map of depths/bottom position (in m for :math:`z`-coordinates, and pressures in Pa for the :math:`p`-coordinates).
+map of bathymetry, in m for :math:`z`-coordinates, in Pa for :math:`p`-coordinates.
+The bathymetry is specified by entering the vertical position of the ocean floor relative to the surface, so by convention in
+:math:`z`-coordinates bathymetry is specified as negative numbers, whereas in :math:`p`-coordinates
+bathymetry data is positive (“depth” is defined as positive-definite however).
 The file name is represented by the variable
 :varlink:`bathyFile`.
-The file is assumed to contain binary numbers giving
-the depth (pressure) of the model at each grid cell, ordered with
-the :math:`x`-coordinate varying fastest.
-The points are ordered from low
-coordinate to high coordinate for both axes.
+See our introductory tutorial setup :numref:`sec_eg_baro` for additional details on the file format.
 Note no changes are required in the model source code
 to represent enclosed, periodic, or double periodic
 domains: periodicity is assumed by default and is suppressed by
 setting the depths to 0 m for the cells at the limits of the
-computational domain, or making use of "thin-walls" via parameters :varlink:`addWwallFile` and/or :varlink:`addSwallFile`.
-See the matlab program ``gendata.m`` in the ``input`` directories of
-``verification`` for several tutorial examples (e.g., :filelink:`gendata.m <verification/tutorial_barotropic_gyre/input/gendata.m>`
-in the :ref:`barotropic gyre tutorial <sec_eg_baro>`)
-to see how the bathymetry files are generated for the
-case study experiments.
+computational domain.

 To use the partial cell capability, the variable :varlink:`hFacMin` needs
 to be set to a value between 0.0 and 1.0 (it is set to 1.0 by default)